Detox Centers Denver, CO

 Treatment Centers Xl

-Treatment Centers Xl is a drug and alcohol detox center in Denver, CO, located at 1660 South Albion Street, Suite 420, in the 80222 zip code of Denver County.
-Treatment Centers Xl provides opioid detox, meth detox and cocaine detox.
-Treatment Centers Xl provides detox services to LGBT, adult women and people with trauma and also offers contingency management/motivational incentives, substance use counseling and matrix model as well as intensive outpatient treatment, outpatient day treatment and regular outpatient treatment.
+Treatment Centers Xl is an alcohol and drug detox center in Denver, CO, located at 1660 South Albion Street, Suite 420, in the 80222 zip code of Denver County.
+Treatment Centers Xl provides opioid detox, cocaine detox and meth detox.
+Treatment Centers Xl accommodates active duty military, adult women and LGBT and also offers cognitive behavioral therapy, 12 step program and trauma-related counseling as well as regular outpatient treatment, outpatient detoxification and intensive outpatient treatment.

 Frequently asked questions for Drug & Alcohol Detox in Denver, CO: